Laboratorio Virtuale di Scrittura – Virtual Writing Workshop

 A creative way to get through these cold months!

-Pour your coffee and join Maria on Saturday morning from 10 to 11:30 am.
-The fee for each workshop is $27 , or $30 for non-members.
+Register for one, two, or all three 90-minute workshops.
+Pour your coffee and join Maria on Saturday mornings from 10 to 11:30 am.
+The fee for each workshop is $27 ($81 for all three), or $30 for non-members ($90 for all three.)
 There is a member discount for family members.

 About the Instructor: